Gi60s/openapi-enforcer/docs-src/contributing/enforcer-components/index.md

 ## The Component Validator

-The component validator is a function that validates a part of your Open API specification document.
+The component validator is a function that validates a part of your OpenAPI specification document.

-For example, the Open API defines an Info Object for both [version 2](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#infoObject) and [version 3](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#infoObject) define the info object like this:
+For example, the OpenAPI defines an Info Object for both [version 2](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#infoObject) and [version 3](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#infoObject) define the info object like this:

 | Field Name | Type | Description |
 | ----- | ---- | ----------- |